L0rdM0rd/L0rdM0rd.github.io/_posts/2019-01-28-Maximum-Likelihood-Estimation.md

 L(\theta;x^{n}) = P(x^{n};\theta)
 \end{equation}$$

-L($$\theta$$|O) is known as the likelihood function.
+L is known as the likelihood function.
 It estimates a function of $$\theta$$ which maximizes the chance of observing the data given the underlying distribution.
 It also has some nice statistical properties which allow for easier computation.
 Assuming the data is a random sample from some probability distribution, we can represent the joint probability distribution as the product of univariate distributions (which are all the same!).

 $$\begin{equation}
 L(\theta;x^{n}) = \prod_{i=1}^{n}p(x_{i};\theta)